romerogroup/MechElastic/README.md

 The script reads the elastic matrix written in the OUTCAR file as input.

-Please cite the below paper if you use this code for your research:
+Please cite this paper if you use MechElastic code for your research:
      Sobhit Singh, Irais Valencia-Jaime, Olivia Pavlic, and Aldo H. Romero; Phys.
 Rev. B 97, 054108 (2018).